froscon2024/librech551/README.md

 LibreCH551
 ----------

+THIS TOOL IS NOT DEVELOPED ANY MORE.
+USE https://github.com/ch32-rs/wchisp INSTEAD!

+Old readme:
 An __open-source__ command line flasher program and SDK library for WCH(Nanjing QinHeng Corp.)'s CH55x family.
 [Our Wiki contains a lot of useful tips, it's worth to check out!](../../wiki/Home)